 Classes are not based on age but on the cognitive level of the child.
-All the subjects of a basic school are taught.
+All the subjects of a regular school are taught.
 Much attention is given to subjects requiring the children to express themselves as this is an area where they typically have problems.
-Surpressed emotoins are brought out through drama, via an experienced drama teacher.
+Suppressed emotions are brought out through drama, via an experienced drama teacher.
 Dancing lessons are given to the accompaniment of a drum, from which they can receive the vibrations.
-During the weekends an artist gives painting lessons.
+An artist gives painting lessons once a week.
 The pupils have won various prizes at art competitions.

 In 2005 a new Computer Centre was opened with the most modern equipment for the deaf pupils for their communication.